Tutorial#

 Quadratic expression: -4 x ^ 2 + -3 x + 12

-Now we are going to create \(h(x) = f(x) + g(x)\).
+Now you are going to create \(h(x) = f(x) + g(x)\).
 This is using the __add__ function in the background:

 h = f + g